markjnkim/es_mod/03-javascript/content/lesson-4-objects.md

 >console.log(oldObj.count); // prints 2
 >```
 >
 >Updating `newObj` in the function also updated `oldObj`.
-Sometimes this behavior can work to our advantage, like our enemy array.
+Sometimes this behavior can work to our advantage, like with our enemy objects.
 But if you're not aware that JavaScript does this, it can feel like something's broken!
+>
+>Note that passing by reference applies to objects AND arrays.

 Now that we have an array of enemy objects, we can easily define different attack values for each.
 In fact, why not make these attack values random using our handy `randomNumber()` function?